ojo-network/contracts/cosmwasm/README.md

 ## Usage

-To query the prices from Band Protocol's StdReference contracts, the contract looking to use the price values should query Band Protocol's `std_reference` contract.
+To query the prices from Ojo Network, the contract looking to use the price values should query Ojo Network's `std_reference` contract.

 ### QueryMsg